Teochew Spiral Yam Mooncake: layered and flaky pastry encasing a sweet yam / taro paste. It is pretty to look at, and extremely delicious to eat!

 Combining the Doughs – see Note 2

 - Second Roll.
-Flatten the dough with your palm and roll it out again lengthwise into a long rectangular strip, about 3-mm thick.
+Take the first rolled-up log and place it seam-side up.
+Flatten the log with your palm and roll it out again gently lengthwise into a long rectangular strip, about 3-mm thick.
 Try to ensure that the dough has straight edges and is of even thickness so that it rolls up evenly.
+Starting from the short side, roll up the dough tightly into a roll.
+Set aside to rest, covered with clingwrap.
+Repeat with the remaining rolled-up logs.

 Wrapping the Mooncake – see Note 3